Welshpool Raven Square railway station: History

-The W&LLR was one of the few narrow gauge branch lines to be built under the provisions of the 1896 Light Railways Act, and opened for operations on 6 April 1903 to aid economic development in a remote area.
+The W&LLR was one of the few narrow gauge branch lines to be built under the provisions of the Light Railways Act 1896 (59 & 60 Vict. c.
+48), and opened for operations on 6 April 1903 to aid economic development in a remote area.
 Originally operated by the Cambrian Railways, it started from a simple set of sidings located alongside the standard gauge line at Welshpool railway station, and traversed the town by means of a twisting section of track which required continual use of the train's bell and whistle.

 After the merger of the Cambrian Railways into the Great Western Railway as a result of the 1923 grouping, on 9 February 1931 the line lost its passenger service, and became a freight-only line.
 It was temporarily re-opened to passengers between 6 and 11 August 1945 for the Eisteddfod.
 Freight traffic lingered on until 1956, at which time British Railways decided to close the line.

 The original Raven Square station was a simple halt with a single low platform which opened with the line in 1903 and closed in 1931.